 What We Believe:

-1. We believe in the inerrant, verbal, plenary, inspiration of the 66 books of the Bible, and it is the sole authority in all matters of faith and practice.
+1. We believe in the inerrant, verbal, plenary, inspiration of the 66 books of the Bible, as the sole authority in all matters of faith and practice.
 We believe in a literal interpretation of the Scriptures unless otherwise indicated by the context. ( II Tim.
 3:16,17 ; Isa.
 8:20 ; Rev. 22:18,19 ) We use only the KJV.

 2. We believe there is only one true God, existing in three Persons – Father, Son, and Holy Spirit.
 These three are co-equal and co-eternal, each with distinct personalities, but of one essence.
 (Matt.
 3:16, 17-28; 18-20; I Cor.
 13:14;